davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 The tectonic and petrogenetic processes by which Earth’s continental mantle lithosphere develops through time are of fundamental importance to geodynamics and Earth history.
-The architecture of the mantle lithosphere, when integrated with regional geophysical data and tectonic and petrogenetic studies of the overlying crust, offers critical insights into the geodynamic processes of continental assembly.
+The architecture of the mantle lithosphere, integrated with regional geophysical data and tectonic and petrogenetic studies of the overlying crust, offers critical insights into the geodynamic processes of continental assembly.
 Mantle xenoliths entrained in volcanic rock reveal